Robert J Moon Bio

 Work in Cellulose Nanomaterials:

 Dr. Moon is an expert in processing-structure-property relationships as they apply in various aspects of cellulose nanomaterial research.
-Within the area of cellulose nanomaterials, Dr. Moon has over 30 peer reviewed journal publications (including 1 critical review), 2 patents, 3 patent applications, an editor of 1 book, and has given over 50 invited talks at conferences, universities and research centers worldwide.
-Dr Moon is active in the broader international research efforts of cellulose nanomaterials and renewable materials: he is active in the TAPPI NanoDivison, a member of ISO standards development for cellulose nanomaterials, participates in workshops and roadmap development including being selected by the National Research Council of the National Academies to serve as a committee member to develop a roadmap for transforming glycoscience with the specific task of including cellulose nanomaterials into the roadmap.
+Within the area of cellulose nanomaterials, Dr. Moon has over 42 peer reviewed journal publications (including 1 critical review, 1 best practices review), 2 patents, 3 patent applications, an editor of 1 book, and has given over 50 invited talks at conferences, universities and research centers worldwide.
+Dr Moon is active in the broader international research efforts of cellulose nanomaterials and renewable materials: he has been active in the TAPPI NanoDivison since its inception, a member of ISO standards development for cellulose nanomaterials, participates in workshops and roadmap development including being selected by the National Research Council of the National Academies to serve as a committee member to develop a roadmap for transforming glycoscience with the specific task of including cellulose nanomaterials into the roadmap.